chetnashah/javawork/Gradlework/DependencyResolution.md

+Declaring a dependency on a component is usually done by providing a set of coordinates (group, artifact, version also known as GAV coordinates).

+but such a component may provide different variants.
+A variant is typically chosen based on the usage

 ## How it works

 Dependency resolution is a process that consists of two phases, which are repeated until the dependency graph is complete: